IveAlt/Fast-transfert/README.md

 ## License 📄

-This project is licensed under the MLT License - see the LICENSE.md file for details.
+This project is licensed under the MPL 2.0  License - see the LICENSE.md file for details.
 ## Acknowledgments 🙏

 - Hat tip to anyone whose code was used